Admission and Registration

-Children must remain away from the center for 4 hours following Immunization to ensure that that are able to fully participate in the Center programming
+Children must remain away from the center for the remainder of the day following Immunization, to ensure that that are able to fully participate in the Center programming

 All parents are asked to sign the consent to picture taking form at registration.
 Pictures taken by Village Daycare staff will be used for the following purposes.